Manasseh was one of the Bible’s worst persons: he was a king, born into luxury and position.

 Sin is addictive; that is why we need our Savior, Jesus Christ, to save us from it.
 (Matthew 1:21)

-The blood that Manasseh shed, (it is supposed that he killed Isaiah for preaching against him) and the idols he worshipped, brought the curse of God onto the nation of Judah.
+The blood that Manasseh shed, and the idols he worshipped, brought the curse of God onto the nation of Judah.

 2 Kings 21:16 “Moreover Manasseh shed innocent blood very much, till he had filled Jerusalem from one end unto another; besides his sin where with he made Judah to sin, in doing that which was evil in the sight of the Lord.”